Continuous-Time Piecewise-Linear Recurrent Neural Networks: Model Formulation and Theoretical Analysis

 In total, the cycle is thus parametrized by $M-1+r$ unknowns $y^{(1)}, \dots, y^{(M-1)}, T_1, \dots, T_r$.
 These are constrained through $M-1+r$ equations,

 where $d_i$ is the dimension corresponding to the $i$-th switching event, and $d_r = 1$.
+Note that \cref{eq: sys} holds for \textit{any} type of limit cycle (stable, unstable, or saddle), and by solving it we obtain its \textit{exact} (not approximate) location in state space.

-\cref{eq: sys} holds for any type of limit cycle (stable, unstable, or saddle).
 To solve it, we only need an initial guess about the sequence of subregions $\mathcal{R}$ visited and initial estimates for $\{T_i\}$ and $\vy$, and can then, in principle, use any numerical root finder.
-While this could also be our root-finding approach from \cref{sec:cplrnn solution method}, due to its inherently one-dimensional formulation, it would need to be embedded in a multiple-shooting-type scheme.
+While this could also be our root-finding approach from Sect.~\ref{sec:cplrnn solution method}, due to its inherently one-dimensional formulation, it would need to be embedded in a multiple-shooting-type scheme.
 Here we therefore employed a Trust Region solver \citep{conn2000trust} in combination with the Variable Projection method \citep{o2013variable} to enhance robustness.
-Examples of limit cycles obtained in this manner are depicted in \cref{fig:spikes}.
+Examples of limit cycles obtained this way are depicted in \cref{fig:spikes}, while \cref{fig:izhikevich} shows detection on a model trained on simulations with process noise.
+Fig.~\ref{fig:cycle_robustness} further illustrates that limit cycle detection is highly robust with respect to initial misspecification in either $\{T_i\}$ or $\vy$.
+Note that detection usually would only be performed \textit{once} after model training and is fast, with runtimes for $M \leq 40$ and $P \leq 30$ all below $15$s on 8 cores of an AMD EPYC 9655 CPU.